 Line 12.
 Allocate self-employment tax to the spouse who earned the self-employment income.
-Allocate any alternative minimum tax as you determine.

 Line 13.
-Enter federal income tax withheld from each spouse's income as shown on Forms W-2, W-2G, and 1099-R. Be sure to attach copies of these forms to your tax return or to Form 8379 if you are filing it by itself.
-Also include on this line any tax withheld on any other Form 1099 or any excess social security or tier 1 RRTA tax withheld.
+Enter federal income tax withheld from each spouse's income as shown on Forms W-2, W-2G, and 1099.
+Be sure to attach copies of these forms to your tax return or to Form 8379 if you are filing it by itself.
+Also include on this line any excess social security or tier 1 RRTA tax withheld.